nicolas-ferrada/bwi_hair_salon/README.md

 ## Why this project?

-This project is an assigment from a selection process of a Flutter intership.
+This project is an assignment from a selection process of a Flutter intership.

 #### Instructions were: